troykyo/dssloopholes.github.io/category/business/Technology resilience.md

 #### Rent the Runway

-Rent the Runway is a fashion rental service that demonstrates technology resilience by leveraging an innovative business model and advanced logistics systems.
+Rent the Runway is a fashion rental service demonstrating technology resilience by leveraging an innovative business model and advanced logistics systems.
 The company uses technology to manage inventory, track shipments, and provide a seamless rental experience for its users.
 Rent the Runway also utilizes data analytics to understand customer behavior and optimize its inventory selection.

 #### Nike